 X waxed seven slabs between 1980 and 1993, after which they spilt to embark on various projects.
 The band first reunited in ’97, and since 2004 have been active on the concert circuit.
 Their latest platter featuring all original band members Alphabetland, was released in April 2020.

-A Fender P devotee, Doe’s bass passages quote Bill Black and Willie Dixon – drawing from blues, rockabilly, and folk and permutations thereof.
+Primarily a Fender Precision devotee, Doe’s bass passages quote Bill Black and Willie Dixon – drawing from blues, rockabilly, and folk and permutations thereof.

 A prolific solo artist, Doe has cut eight platters under his own name and collaborated with Patty Griffin, Dan Auerbach, Aimee Mann, Don Was, Kathleen Edwards, The Knitters, Jill Sobule, The Sadies, and Greg Liesz among others.